terraform-compliance/cli/docs/pages/usage/index.md

 OPTIONAL
 {: .label .label-yellow}

-In some cases, a `plan` file that is created by a specific version of `terraform` might require the same version of that `terraform` in order to process that. `terraform-compliance` uses `terraform` in order to parse any plan/state files that has been created.
-In these cases you can just provide the same version of `terraform` via ;
+`terraform-compliance` will attempt to auto-detect the `terraform` version that is used while creating the plan.
+It will attempt to downlod that specific terraform version while converting the plan file into JSON format.

+In case this detection attempt fails, you can also provide a local `terraform` executable

 ```shell
 [~] $ terraform-compliance -t /path/to/specific/versin/of/terraform ...
 ```

-If you are using a [Docker](/pages/installation/docker) version of `terraform-compliance`, `terraform` binary is already packaged within the Docker Image.
-In case, you may need to use another version of `terraform` binary, you can still use `-t` to point the local version.
+If you are using a [Docker](/pages/installation/docker) version of `terraform-compliance`, the latest version of `terraform` binary is already packaged within the Docker Image.
+In case the auto-detection failed and you may need to use another version of `terraform` binary, you can still use
+`-t` to point the local version.

 `terraform` executable is used to transform `plan.out` file produced from `terraform plan` to `plan.out.json` by running